petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 structures may be dissipated in an exaggerated way.
 However, exploring the mesh topology parameter space would have been prohibitive.

+>Did you prove that the meshing of the outer walls didn't affect the results.

+We did not, but if we inspect the velocity fields, which don't extend out all the way to the walls, gradients are very small around the outer region, indicating the effects should be negligible.

 >Why blank? [viscous transport in Figure 12]

 These terms aren't zero, but are extremely small.